singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 stable
 ```

 Easy enough.
-To simply use the newest stable version available on netlify, we write `stable`.
+To simply use the newest stable version available on Netlify, we write `stable`.
 You could also write `5.1.0`, as seen in the build image, but as any newer version should also work flawlessly, we stick with `stable`.

 ### 3. Setup the Node Package manager